tuva-health/docs/docs/setup/terminology.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-There are two ways to load our terminology code set into your data warehouse without using dbt:  SQL script and data shares.

-If you would rather use dbt, all terminology codes will automatically be loaded if you run The Tuva Project.
-Terminology can be loaded via dbt as a standalone project, as a standalone package, or as part of `the_tuva_project`.
-Please refer to our section ‘Setting Up The Tuva Project’ for more information.

-## Load via SQL script

-### Step 1: Prerequisites

-To load terminology via SQL, there are two requirements:

-1. Access to one of the three data warehouses we support:  Snowflake, Redshift, or BigQuery
-2. A database called `tuva`

-### Step 2:  Copy and paste the SQL script for you data warehouse

-In the dropdown below, there are tabs labeled with each supported data warehouse.
-Within that tab is the SQL that will import terminology.
-Copy and paste that SQL into your console of choice.

-### Step 3:  Execute the SQL

-Run the SQL script in your data warehouse.
-When execution completes, the `tuva` database will populate with all the terminology code sets.
+Terminology sets and value sets are code sets that we maintain and distribute as part of the Tuva Project.
+If you run the entire Tuva Project, terminology sets and value sets will be loaded into to your data warehouse automatically.
+Alternatively, if you don't want to run the entire Tuva Project you can load terminology and value sets by following the steps below.

+The Tuva Project currently supports direct download of terminology and value sets to the following data warehouses:
+- Snowflake
+- Redshift
+- BigQuery

+Before running the SQL below you need to create a database called `tuva`.
+Once you've done this, copy and paste and execute the SQL below in your data warehouse.
+This will automatically download all the terminology and value sets from the Tuva Project and load them into your data warehouse.

 <Tabs groupId="load_scripts">
 <TabItem value="snowflake" label="Snowflake">